Last Updated on March 4, 2026 by Maged kamel

 We will get the value of Pn/Ω=536.0 kips.

-If Using Table 4-1 for the solved problem 5-2 for local buckling.
+If using Table 4-1 for the solved problem 5-2 for local buckling.

 If Using the general provision for the available strength.

-For the general equation, for the short column we are dealing with the curve at the left side of the 113.43 line.The column is short, Fe=Pi^2E/(kl/r)^2=(Pi)^2(29000)/(47.37)^2, the FE value equals 127.553 ksi.
+For the general equation, for the short column, we are dealing with the curve at the left side of the 113.43 line.The column is short, Fe=Pi^2E/(kl/r)^2=(Pi)^2(29000)/(47.37)^2, the FE value equals 127.553 ksi.

 Fcr=0.658^(50/127.6557), all multiplied by(50), fcr=42.434 ksi, to be multiplied by phi=0.9 by area=21.1 inch2.
 We get Φ*Pn =806 kips for the LRFD.

-In the case of ASD, for Ω=1.67, then Pn/Ω=42.434*(21.1)/1.67= Pn/Ω=536.14 kips, which is matching with the values obtained from Table 4-22 and Table 4-1.
+In the case of ASD, for Ω=1.67, then Pn/Ω=42.434*(21.1)/1.67= Pn/Ω=536.14 kips, which matches the values obtained from Table 4-22 and Table 4-1.

 The next post: solved problem 5-3 for local buckling.